Shouvik599/ShantiView/README.md

 ## Acknowledgments

-- Google Generative AI (Gemini) for AI capabilities
+- NVIDIA Llama 3.3 70B for AI capabilities
 - DeepFace for facial recognition
 - OpenCV for computer vision
 - Librosa for audio processing